wnm-trojan/mailbox_api/README.md

 # Mailbox API

 A simple FastAPI-based mailbox API for managing and sending emails.
-This is a mailbox system using Kafka that involves building a scalable and efficient messaging system where users can send, receive, and store messages.
+This mailbox system using Kafka involves building a scalable and efficient messaging system where users can send, receive, and store messages.

 ## Features